The Ultimate Guide to Modern Data Quality Management (DQM) For An Effective Data Quality Control Driven by The Right Metrics

 The 5 Pillars of Data Quality Management

-Now that you understand the importance of high-quality data and want to take action to solidify your data foundation, let’s take a look at the 5 essential pillars of what is data quality management.
+Now that you understand the importance of high-quality data and want to take action to solidify your data foundation, let’s take a look at the techniques behind DQM and the 5 pillars supporting it.

-Data profiling is an essential process in the data quality management lifecycle.
+Data profiling is an essential process in the DQM lifecycle.
 It involves: